Multi-victim, multi-offender (MVMO)

 The Dutroux Multiple Kidnapping, Abuse and Murder Case

-One of the most shocking stories of the 1990's surfaced in Charleroi,
+One of the most shocking allegations of ritual abuse during the 1990's surfaced in Charleroi,

 Belgium.
 In 1996-AUG, Marc Dutroux confessed to abducting young girls.